YADAVAJAVAJITHIPPESWAMY/MEDICINE-RECOMMENDER/README.md

-# MEDICINE-RECOMMENDER
-The AI-Powered Medicine Recommendation System is a web app that provides personalized health suggestions.
-Users enter symptoms to get instant feedback on possible diseases, medications, diet tips, and workout plans helping improve patient care through tailored recommendations.
+The AI-Powered Medicine Recommendation System is an innovative web application designed to enhance patient care through personalized health recommendations.
+By simply inputting their symptoms, users receive immediate feedback that includes potential disease names, detailed descriptions, suggested medications, dietary recommendations, and workout plans tailored to their condition.